-The Council Vision taken from the -2017 - 2021 Council PlanCommunity Vision 2021-2031 is that:
+The Council Vision taken from the Community Vision 2021-2031 is that:

-"The Borough remains a safe haven defined by its unique heritage, rich culture and significant natural environment.
-It is a special and restorative place, renowned for its distinctive coast, rich living heritage and vibrant culture.
+"The Borough is a special and restorative place, renowned for its distinctive coast, rich living heritage and vibrant culture.

-Our for an involved and caring community is caring, and welcoming to and our visitors.
+Our community is caring, and welcoming to visitors.

 We have a deep respect for the Wadawurrung People and are taking action to protect Country."